 Creative Commons (CC)

 A non-profit organization devoted to expanding the range of creative work available for others legally to build upon and share.
 Copyright owners provide users with varying degrees of access to their works.
 The organization has several copyright licences which, depending on the licence chosen, restrict only certain rights of the work.
-Their search page is openverse
+Their search page is Openverse

-Creative Commons Audio and Video Content Directories
+Creative Commons Content Directories

 Directory of Open Access Journals (DOAJ)